learn-academy-2020-echo/week-4-assessment-filippo20u/interview-questions.md

   Researched answer:

-  Ruby has a deffirent definition of object and class compared to javascript, An object is a unit of data.
+  Ruby has a different definition of object and class compared to javascript, An object is a unit of data.
 A class is what kind of data it is.
   object: That's just any piece of data.
 Like the number 3 or the string 'hello'.
   class: Ruby separates everything into classes.
 Like integers, floats and strings.